vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/01/018_alaxmInAshanam/_index.md

 +++
 ## Comment
 Verses 1-3 are found in Pāipp. xx. (but vs. 2 not with the others).
-Used by Kāuç.
+Used by Kāuś.
 (42. 19) in a charm against unlucky signs in a woman.

 ## Translations